Bonjour, are you looking for the perfect name for your cat in French?

 If you’re looking for (punny) funny pun cat names, I’ve got you covered.

-For instance, wouldn’t it be witty to name your cat Catatonique or Chateaubriand?
+For instance, Catatonique or Chateaubriand?

 - Catatonique: Catatonic